MTN OPS Total Archery Challenge Location-Based Marketing Campaign

 After a nutritionally dialed in breakfast at a local small-to-medium sized business, Terry and her friend head off for Day 3.
 As part of the campaign, the Snowbird course has 12 Location-Based Beacons sponsored by a collection of event sponsors and businesses.
 Each Beacon location targets different participants based on their personalized wants or needs, some users never see an offer or notice the Beacons.

-By synthesizing Terry’s Fitbit wearable data from the previous two days of the 3D shoot, MTN OPS triggers an offer as she approaches the Hidden Peak shooting station and Beacon at 11,000 feet.
-The offer triggers precisely when she’s sucking wind and in most need of a kind of energy MTN Ops products provides.
-She has Gatorade, but what she needs it an MTN OPS infused banana and blueberry shake.
+By synthesizing Terry’s Fitbit wearable data from the previous two days of the 3D shoot, MTN OPS triggers an offer as she enters into proximity of a placed Beacon on a tree near the Hidden Peak shooting station at 11,000 feet.
+The offer triggers precisely when she’s sucking wind and in most need of a kind of energy MTN Ops products provide.
+She has Gatorade, but what she needs is the supplements MTN OPS provides to be better prepared for her next preparation hike.
+While catching her breathe and waiting for the group ahead of her to finish their shots, she decides to purchase the MTN OPS products on her cell phone getting a steep discount for doing so.
+The supplements are a killer deal, but she sure could go for a infused banana and blueberry shake right about now.

-While Terry is catching her breath, enjoying the view and waiting for the group in front of her to finish their shots, she decides to buy the MTN Ops products offered up on her cell phone and gets a massive discount for doing so.
-Instantly upon the transaction confirmation, MTN Ops pushes a #KeepHammering SMS message to Terry’s phone directing her to the MTN Ops tent at the Mt.
+Upon the transaction confirmation, MTN Ops pushes a #KeepHammering SMS message to Terry’s phone directing her to the MTN Ops tent at the Mt.
 Baldy shooting station.
-When she arrives, she’ll have a complimentary, refreshingly cold, blueberry MTN Ops ignite shake waiting for her.
+When she arrives, she’ll have a complimentary, refreshingly cold, blueberry & banana MTN Ops ignite shake waiting for her.